Nexus-Cognitive/website/content/insights/competitive-advantage-through-content-platforms.md

   - cloud
 section: technology
 ---
+From marketing materials to product details and customer support, every aspect of your business requires constant messaging and communications with your customers.
+Sadly, very few of these touchpoints are in sync, creating a nest of infrastructure and impersonal, fragmented experiences.

 ![](/images/silos.png)

-Sadly, few of these touchpoints are in sync, creating a nest of infrastructure and impersonal, fragmented experiences.

 ## Unlocking Growth